Reinventing your Sales Performance Model During a Crisis ✍

 2. Budget as part of your sales approach strategy

-Executives need to allocate their time and expenses on sales cycles and areas like:
+Executives need to allocate their time and expenses to sales cycles and areas like:

 - Selling platforms